 Financial Aid: UC Davis School of Law ranks 1st in the latest U.S. News & World Report assessment of the generosity of financial aid at public law schools.

 Best Value: UC Davis School of Law was ranked as one of the Best Value Law Schools by National Jurist magazine.
+The School of Law ranks 1st in lowest average student indebtedness among ABA-approved law schools in California.

 A Top Law School for Public Interest: In a welcome recognition of UC Davis School of Law's status as one of nation's top public interest law schools, King Hall placed 16th in preLaw magazine's ranking of "Best Law Schools for Public Interest."